TosbackCgusBridge-Bot/CGUs-versions/Earthlink/unknown.md

 18.3(1) Notice of Dispute

 A party who intends to seek arbitration must first send to the other, by certified mail, a written Notice of Dispute ("Notice").
-A Notice to EarthLink should be addressed to: General Counsel (Arbitration), EarthLink, LLC, 1170 Peachtree Street, Suite 900, Atlanta, Georgia 30309 ("Notice Address").
+A Notice to EarthLink should be addressed to: EarthLink, LLC, 4001 Rodney Parham Rd., Little Rock, AR 72212, Mailstop B1F03-53A, Attn: Legal Department (Arbitration) ("Notice Address").
 The Notice must (a) describe the nature and basis of the claim or dispute. and (b) set forth the specific relief sought ("Demand").
 A Notice to you will be addressed to the billing address that EarthLink has on file for you.

 18.3(2) Settlement Proposals